Here we go again.

 _________ ____________ _________

 Jay Kirby was startled by a far off sound of a fire truck coming at him, or so he thought.
 When he had gathered his senses, he realized that it was just his phone ringing.
 The clock on his night stand shouted 3:00 AM with bright, large, red numbers.
-His wife Julie, lay undisturbed in the land of warm darkness and sweet dreams.
+His wife Julie, lay undisturbed in the land of warm darkness and sweet dreams until the phone rang.
+She twisted to look at her husband answer the phone, looked into his face and asked, “Is that your sister again?” then fell back to sleep.
 The time of the call made Jay understand the importance of it, instantly.
-He answered the phone as his wife slept.
+He answered the phone as his wife lay next to hi fast asleep once more.

 “Jay, it’s Mary.
 I think Billy is in trouble again.”